 The Kubark Manual of Interrogation was also the basis for five further U.S. Army or CIA interrogation manuals that were declassified in 1997.
 These have subsequently been labeled “the torture manuals” by many media sources, and “were provided by the CIA to at least seven Latin American countries in the 1980s.”
 Florencio Caballero and José Barrera, former member of Battalion 316 in Honduras in the early 1980s, received direction from CIA officials guided by the Kubark Manual of Interrogation.
 Caballero notes that “instructors taught him to discover what his prisoners loved and what they hated,” adding that if the prisoner hated cockroaches, they might be more cooperative if there were cockroaches running around the room."
 Barrera, as well as recalling beatings, sleep deprivation and stress positions, recalls that “The first thing we would say is that we know your mother, your younger brother.
 And better you cooperate, because if you don't, we're going to bring them in and rape them and torture them and kill them.”
 The colossal distribution of these manuals was called Project X, a practice that, by 1971, extended to over one million police officers in forty-seven nations, particularly concentrated in South Asia and Latin America.
 Although the true extent of torture that was perpetrated or instructed by the U.S. in Latin America will probably never be known, it is clear that the Cold War and the Jacksonian response to global communism contributed to the involvement of the U.S., primarily via the CIA, in torture on a considerable scale.

 As torture became a widespread and more formalized a matter of U.S policy for the first time, the scrutiny it faced also became increasingly formalized, with a number of Congressional investigations taking hold from the 1970s onwards.
-Under investigation, William Colby initially professed that Phoenix had killed “6,187 members” of the Viet Cong and that it was “a program for the assassination of leaders” in the name of national securitywhich demonstrated the extreme measures that Jacksonian concepts of defense, justice and national security serve to justify.
+Under investigation, William Colby initially professed that Phoenix had killed “6,187 members” of the Viet Cong and that it was “a program for the assassination of leaders” in the name of national security, which demonstrated the extreme measures that Jacksonian concepts of defense, justice and national security serve to justify.
 Colby’s admission days later in this House Subcommittee investigation that “Phoenix had killed 20,578 Viet Cong suspects since 1968” showed his own, and perhaps America’s, growing realization of the injustices and atrocities that were being committed.

-The “1976 Select Committee to Study Governmental Operations with respect to Intelligence Activities” declared that we must “place our trust in laws and not solely in men.”the ideological motivations of torture, since the days of Jefferson and Henry Smith, had dictated that this would not be the case.
+The “1976 Select Committee to Study Governmental Operations with respect to Intelligence Activities” declared that we must “place our trust in laws and not solely in men.”
+However, the ideological motivations of torture, since the days of Jefferson and Henry Smith, had dictated that this would not be the case.
 Instead, the Jacksonian influence on foreign policy dictates that the rule of law can, and must, be suspended in times of crisis or danger.
 Finally, the conclusions of the “Church Committee” “confirmed substantial wrongdoing” and “demonstrated that intelligence activities have not generally been governed and controlled in accord with the fundamental principles of our constitutional system of government.
 It is remarkable that investigators found surprise in these conclusions, given the ideological storm that declared there were “no rules” and that “fair play” should be set-aside in the Cold War just as they had been in previous conflicts and crises with previous enemies.